2012 Split Rock Cabernet Sauvignon

 The Art of Intelligence

-Earlier this year, we featured a 2011 Cab from our friends at Viluko Vineyards.
+Earlier this year, we featured a 2011 Cabernet from our friends at Viluko Vineyards.
 That wine set a record - for the best-selling 2011 Cabernet we’ve ever shown.

-Today’s 2012 Split Rock Cabernet Sauvignon is even better.
-It hails from the 2012 vintage, which Robert Parker awarded a stunning score of 96E.
+While we still have some in stock, I encourage you to reserve a few bottles (cases?) of today’s Viluko Vineyards 2012 Split Rock Cabernet Sauvignon.
+This wine hails from the 2012 vintage, which Robert Parker awarded a stunning score of 96E.
 That E is for extraordinary.

 Dark and dense, with darkest garnet hues at the edges, and a nearly black darkness at the core.
 Ropey legs meander down the glass wall after a good swirl.